mstksg/inCode/copy/entries/singletons-2.md

-Now that the basics are out of the way, in Part 3 we'll jump deep into type-level programming and being able to lift our term-level functions on values up to become type-level functions, and how to use this to enhance our code!
+Now that the basics are out of the way, in Part 3 we'll jump deep into type-level programming and being able to lift our term-level functions on values up to become type-level functions, and how to use this to express complex relationships and enhance our code!

 Let me know in the comments if you have any questions!
 I'm also usually idling on the freenode `#haskell` channel, as well, as *jle\`*.

-Again, check out the [original singletons paper][paper] for a really nice technical overview of all of these techniques!
+And, again, I definitely recommend checking out the [original singletons paper][paper] for a really nice technical overview of all of these techniques from the source itself.

 [paper]: https://cs.brynmawr.edu/~rae/papers/2012/singletons/paper.pdf